abdmahdi56/Matrix-operation/README.md

 .Identity check is only applicable to square matrices.

 ## 🙋 Author
-Abdullah Al Mahdi
+Abdullah Al Mahdi.

-BSc in Computer Science & Engineering
+BSc in Computer Science & Engineering.

-Leading University
+Leading University.